Christian prayer beads have been used for thousands of years by people of many different faiths to connect with God.

 Biblical perspective

 Holy Scripture must always be the primary source of guidance.
 It should also guide us in determining whether the use of prayer beads is good or not.
-The reason is that our faith and belief should be rooted in the Holy Scriptures.
-We should not be swayed instead by the opinion of others or usual practices.
+Our faith and belief should be rooted in the Holy Scriptures.
+The opinions of others or usual practices should not sway us.
 Using prayer beads is not mentioned in the Bible.
 There was no description or mention of prayer beads in the early church or even with Jesus’ disciples.

-However, religious leaders of Jesus’ time were admonished by Jesus for repeating their prayers.
-Matthew 6:7 states that Jesus said to His disciples, “vain repetitions as the heathen do, for they think they will be heard for their many words.”
+However, Jesus admonished religious leaders of His time for repeating their prayers.
+Matthew 6:7 states that Jesus said to His disciples, “Vain repetitions as the heathen do, for they think they will be heard for their many words.”
 Furthermore, the Old Testament does not mention that Israel was also directed or advised to use prayer beads.

 Understanding the reason prayer beads were introduced into the Christian faith is essential.
 While the Bible does not mention prayer beads, some still assert that they benefit them.
-They say that it enables them to focus less on themselves and more on Jesus and their faith.
-However, followers of Christ are constantly reminded not simply to say or repeat a prayer thoughtlessly.
+They say that they enable them to focus less on themselves and more on Jesus and their faith.
+However, followers of Christ are constantly reminded not to simply say or repeat a prayer thoughtlessly.
 They should not rely on material things to practice spiritual discipline.
 They must also not treat prayer as if it were a mere habit.

 Structure

 The structure of Christian prayer beads varies for each denomination.
 No standard number of beads should be included in a prayer bead string.
-Instead, the number of beads reflects the specific religion.
-It also reflects the practice that is used with the beads.
+Instead, the number of beads reflects the specific religion and the practice used with the beads.

 Anglican Prayer Beads